BSN Fieldwork: Health, Communities, and Populations (T NURS 414)

 - HIPAA - all students must complete UW HIPAA (Health Insurance Portability and Accountability Act) training.
 The training is conducted individually via a secure website and lasts approximately 90 minutes.
 Information regarding website and individual login information will be distributed with clearance forms.
 It is important to note that you may be required to take additional HIPAA modules at certain clinical sites.

-- Current RN License - licensure will be verified through the Washington State Department of Health by the Nursing program staff; RN license must be unencumbered and current while enrolled in the Nursing program.
+- Current RN License - licensure will be verified through the Washington State Department of Health by the The School of Nursing & Healthcare Leadership staff; RN license must be unencumbered and current while enrolled in the The School of Nursing & Healthcare Leadership.

 - CastleBranch Criminal Background Check - students are required to submit a criminal background check as a condition for admission to the BSN program.
 Acceptable results are required; background checks expire after two years.
 Continuing students will be asked to renew their background checks biennially until they graduate.